About me

 Writings

-My most recent article explores the role of rivers in historical recovery for Historic New England: Learning From Rivers: History Courses with our waterways
+This article explores the role of rivers in historical recovery for Historic New England: Learning From Rivers: History Courses with our waterways

 Here is the link to my article in The Journal of Southern History: Oil on the Farm: The East Texas Oil Boom and the Origins of an Energy Economy